Table of Contents

 Stripe can provide standard financial reports to reconcile transactions and activity in your account.
-There is a dashboard to view a summary, with the option to download it as an itemized account (in CSV format).
+A dashboard displays a summary, which you can download as an itemized account (in CSV format).

 What Information Do Stripe Financial Reports Show?